-I know that many trail runners find solace and rich experiences in running by themselves in the wilderness, and I totally get it; sometimes it’s just nice to disconnect from the world and run with yourself and with your own thoughts for hours (and hours and hours) on end.
+Many trail runners find solace and rich experiences in running by themselves in the wilderness, and I totally get it.
+Sometimes it’s just nice to disconnect from the world and run with yourself, alone with your thoughts for hours (and hours and hours) on end.
 For those of you looking for a little different experience, like trails with a side of people and partying, Colorado’s got your back.

 Best Trail Races in Colorado

 As you can imagine, the trail running and racing scene in Colorado is vibrant and varied.
 If you looked hard enough, you could probably find a trail race somewhere in the state on almost every weekend of the year, year-round.
 Who knows?
 Maybe there’s someone out there who has already taken on that undertaking!